s3ansh33p/ATR-Writeups/2024/medium/clean_code_challenges_file_2/README.md

 # direction and number of spaces.
 # For example, the line RIGHT 7 means the robot moves 7 spaces to the right.
 #
-# Dust explains that this file is a test containing hundreds of commands to test the robot’s
+# Dust explains that this file is a test containing hundreds of commands to test the robot's
 # movement code and ability to parse large files.
 #
 # GOAL: